ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 are so close together, that in the middle the upper vertices are lower than the lower vertices.
 If this is the case, then you'll need to set that attribute to True.
 Otherwise False.
 ![Alt text](../images/mouth_bFlipInnerMouthCurves.jpg)
-!!! warning
+!!! warning "Don't forget!"
-    This gets forgetten easily!
-Make sure to check this on every character.
+    Make sure to doublecheck the *bFlipInnerMouthCurves*, you might not notice it's wrong until the very end.

 And then select the loop of the outer corner of the lips, and press **Create Outer Curves and Locators**